surveycto/decrypt/README.md

 ```
 Success|Success|Failed: Missing IV.
 Unable to decrypt.
 ```
-Use the [plug-in-metadata() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#plug-in-metadata) in your form (usually in a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html)) to retrieve the metadata.
+Use the [plug-in-metadata() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#plug-in-metadata) in your form in a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html) to retrieve the metadata.

 ### Encrypting your data (IMPORTANT)